DariusNetX/BagBrain-Dashboard/replit.md

-✓ Improved tooltip content with clearer, more descriptive text for better user understanding ✓ Added golden underlines to tooltip trigger text with hover animations for better visibility ✓ Increased tooltip max-width to 300px and enabled text wrapping for longer explanations
+✓ Improved tooltip content with clearer, more descriptive text for better user understanding ✓ Added golden underlines to tooltip trigger text with hover animations for better visibility ✓ Increased tooltip max-width to 300px and enabled text wrapping for longer explanations ✓ Fixed blank black tooltip boxes by removing unused react-tooltip components and data-tooltip references ✓ Added CSS rules to hide empty tooltip containers and prevent blank popup displays ✓ Streamlined tooltip system to use only MobilePopover components for consistent behavior